 On a national level, you can report online scams and cybercrime to the Federal Bureau of Investigation (FBI).
 (The FBI warns that filing a complaint is not the same as notifying your credit card company, which should be done separately.)

-Alternatively, for ease of reporting, the Internet Crime Complaint Center (IC3), a partnership including the three government organizations above serves as a vehicle to receive, develop, and refer criminal complaints regarding cybercrime.
+Alternatively, the Internet Crime Complaint Center (IC3), a partnership including the three government organizations above, can help address your cybercrime complaint.